Board Member Biographies

 Paul Faeth (Province IV)

-Mr. Paul Faeth is the Global Technical Director for Climate and Energy at Abt Associates, a major implementing partner for USAID and other U.S. and international environment and development agencies.
-He is leading an effort expected to bring solar power to 10,000 health clinics in Africa that do not have electricity.
-He was formerly a principal of the Cadmus Group working on issues related to climate change, water, and energy, internationally and domestically and was Chair of the Jamaica Energy Resilience Alliance, working to invest up to $50 million in new distributed power in the country.
+Mr. Paul Faeth is an expert in sustainable development with over forty years of international experience.
+He recently retired from Abt Global, a major implementing partner for USAID and other international environment and development agencies, where he was the Global Technical Director for Climate and Energy.
+In that role, he successfully led the launch of an effort expected to bring solar power to 10,000 health clinics in Africa that do not have electricity.
+He was formerly a principal of the Cadmus Group working on international and domestic issues related to climate change, water and energy, and was Chair of the Jamaica Energy Resilience Alliance working to invest up to $50 million in new distributed power in the country.
 Mr. Faeth was also the Executive Vice-President and Managing Director at the World Resources Institute.
-He has over 35 years of experience in environmental research and management, economic and policy analysis and outreach, particularly in developing innovative policies that promote climate mitigation and water resources protection.
+He has extensive experience in nonprofit management, environmental research and management, economic and policy analysis, and outreach, particularly in developing innovative policies that promote climate mitigation and water resources protection.

 He is married to The Rev. Dr. Margaret Ann (Sam) Faeth and lives in Asheville, NC.